Skip to main content

 Hart HPRL01

-Hart is a new tool brand from Walmart.
-This cordless rotary tool is thoughtfully designed and well-made.
-It's best suited for the hobbyist craft bench.
+Walmart’s tool brand, Hart, offers a large lineup of outdoor equipment, power tools and more, including a cordless rotary tool.
+Thoughtfully designed and well-made, we think that this rotary tool is best suited for the hobbyist craft bench.
 That's because of its design that uses a flex shaft between the motor and tool end.
-There's a slot in the side for storing the case of tools and tool holders on the front of the unit for commonly-used attachments.
-Designed for a fixed installation, you could easily hang this up as part of a workstation.
-The 20V battery also makes for a clean installation without having to string cords everywhere.
-That said, we had a few nitpicks with this tool.
+There's also a slot in the side for storing the case of tools and tool holders on the front of the unit for commonly-used attachments.
+Designed for a fixed installation, you could easily hang this up as part of a tool bench.

 The downside is that the Hart 20V cordless rotary tool is definitely not suited for more difficult tasks.
-The shaft drive is more delicate than the direct motor drives of other units.
-It's also on the expensive side, and that's just for the tool itself, no battery or charger comes with it.
-You have to spend quite a bit to get the tool, a battery, and a charger.
-For delicate work in the hobby shop, the Hart Cordless Rotary Tool may be just the thing, but it's expensive and less versatile than the others we tested.
+The shaft drive is more delicate than the direct motor drives of other units we tested so it just doesn’t have the power.
+It's also on the expensive side, and that's just for the tool itself as no battery or charger comes with it.
+You end up spending quite a bit to get the tool, battery, and a charger.

 Pros